 Thrifty Tuesdays helps you save money!

-You will learn about the important documents you need, how to store them securely, and how to create a "just in case something happens to me" sheet so your loved ones can take of your affairs.
+Learn about the important documents you need, how to store them securely and create a "just in case something happens to me" sheet so your loved ones can take of your affairs.

 From the presenter

 Bills, statements, documents, papers – it’s overwhelming how much information we have about our finances.
 This information may be stuffed into a box, a shopping bag, or tucked away into a few folders.
 This can give us a sense of chaos, so we don’t even know where to begin to get some control and organization.